infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 Personal space is mostly used as a sandbox to organize your notes, keep track of personal OKRs and goals.

-Confluence complements Jira applications and each other.
-Confluence is used for storing thoughts, plans, and knowledge of the team, and JIRA to track issues.
+Confluence and Jira complement each other.
+Confluence is used for storing thoughts, plans, and knowledge of the team, while Jira is used to track issues and organize work.

 ## Xray

 Xray is a Test Management tool that provides the structure to plan, organize, and report on the progress of testing as well as the readiness to deploy.

 It enhances agile boards by tracking the requirement status and test execution progress in real-time.
-Using Xporter you can generate advanced reports that can be exported to Docx, xlsx, or pdf.
+Using Xporter you can generate advanced reports that can be exported to docx, xlsx, or pdf.

-### Test process in JIRA with Xray

-Each testing phase allows you to use the following issues:

-* **Plan phase**: Test plan issues
-* **Design phase**: The specification is defined using precondition and test issue types
-* **Execute phase**: Test execution issues
-* **Report phase**: Test execution

 ### Basic Xray concepts